mctinker/Map-Tasker/README.md

 - Save and restore commonly used runtime settings.
 - Ai Analysis option to analyze a specific Project, Profile or Task using either the server-based ChatGPT or the local-based Llama (via Ollama) supported models.*
 - Display results directly within the GUI: (Configuration) Map View, Tree View, and Diagram View.*
-- Automatic update detection and optional installation.*
+- Automatic update detection and optional installation of new versions.*

 &nbsp;&nbsp;&nbsp;&nbsp;* Available via the GUI only.